sambuckwild/COVID-19/README.md

 ## Analysis

 #### Has the United States handled the pandemic poorly compared to Canada, Australia and New Zealand?
-I performed a hypothesis test test whether someone is more likely to die from a COVID-19 infection in the United States compared to "x" country.
+I performed a hypothesis test to determine whether someone is more likely to die from a COVID-19 infection in the United States compared to "x" country.

 >  H<sub>0</sub> : Probability of dying due to COVID-19 in US &le; Probability of dying due to COVID-19 in "x" country
 > H<sub>a</sub> : Probability of dying due to COVID-19 in US > Probability of dying due to COVID-19 in "x" country<br>